vitalyisaev2/rbfopt-go/README.md

 ## Architecture

-Rbfopt-go consists of two parts:
+RBFOpt-go consists of two parts:

-* Python script wrapping RBFopt.
+* Python script wrapping RBFOpt.
 * Go library hiding the details of external optimizer work from clients.

 Go library executes Python script as a subprocess and runs